harvardinformatics/website/content/chip-seq-workshop-hox7b.md

 This will produce a .bam alignment file and a .bam.bai index file.
 The job error file will contain some statistics on the alignment.

-###Exercises:
+### Exercises 2

  * Make a bowtie2 directory in your Output directory (tidiness first!) and cd into it.
- * Copy over the bowtie2_SE slurm script from the workshops directory and edit it to change the email.
+ * Copy over the bowtie2_SE slurm script from the workshop Slurm directory and edit it to change the email.
  * Test the script using

 <pre>bash sbatch.bowtie2_SE.sh myfile.fastq</pre>